prerak2323/Pipelined-Vedic-8x8-Multiplier-RTL-TO-GDS/README.md

 # Pipelned Vedic Multiplier - RTL to GDS Flow
-This repository contains the design and implementation of a **Staged Vedic Multiplier**, a high-performance multiplier based on Vedic mathematics optimized for modern digital design flows.
+This repository contains the design and implementation of a **Staged Vedic Multiplier** with throughput of 100000 OPS, a high-performance multiplier based on Vedic mathematics optimized for modern digital design flows.
 The project demonstrates the **RTL to GDS** flow, automating the essential steps in logic synthesis, timing analysis, power estimation, and physical design using a combination of open-source tools.

 ## Project Overview